Facet Joint Injections

 • There is a small risk of infection at the site of the injections.

 • You may experience some leg weakness or numbness, which should resolve over a few hours.

 You must not drive for 24 hours following the procedure.
 So please arrange for someone to drive you home.
-In addition, please can you have someone who can stay at home with you until the following day.
+In addition, it is advised that you have someone stay at home with you until the following day.

 There may be an immediate improvement, but this can be delayed for a few days.
 Sometimes there may actually be a slight increase in pain for 24 to 48 hours.
 Steroids work slowly, so even if the injections have worked well, nothing may seem to happen for several days.